 They both understand the need for accessible accommodation that doesn’t feel sterile.
-Without question, they have achieved it, and they’ve taken it to a whole new level and then some.
+Without question, they have achieved it and taken it to a new level and then some.

 We spent the weekend in one cabin and viewed another.
 Both wouldn’t look out of place in a perfect homes magazine, which is a significant achievement in an accessible holiday cabin.

 Also, and this is important, they both understand that not all people with access problems use a wheelchair.
-Yes, the cabins are accessible to wheelchair users and people with limited mobility, hearing loss, and sight impairment.
+The cabins are accessible to wheelchair users and people with limited mobility, hearing loss, and sight impairment.

 Felicity and David’s commitment to accessible travel can be seen on their website.
 Each cabin has access details, a brief access statement with an audio version, and a comprehensive written access statement.